EnterTheLoopentertheloop

 4. Red-teaming and safety review — deliberately probing AI products for unsafe outputs in your specialty.
 High-paying, project-based.

 5. Senior clinical advisory — paid SME interviews, medical advisory board seats, regulatory-submission expert input, and medical-affairs consulting.
-Often £150–300/hr at consultant level, occasionally more for niche sub-specialties.
+Consultant-level engagements; niche sub-specialties command the highest rates.

 The work is asynchronous, remote, and you choose your own hours.
 There is no rota, no clinical responsibility, and no patient contact.
 Most senior consultants build a mix across the five categories, with advisory work increasing as their reputation in the AI ecosystem develops.